 Its British Gas Rewards scheme gives customers personalised offers, which can include boiler services, Hive heating or lighting products, free energy days and discounts at Waitrose and on Sky entertainment.

-British Gas is currently the supply partner of Sainsbury's Energy, but this will end in April, it was announced in February.
-Find out what you need to know if you’re a Sainsbury’s Energy customer.
+British Gas was the supply partner of Sainsbury's Energy until April 2019.
+Find out what you need to know if you were a Sainsbury’s Energy customer.